 D. Personality

-You have these talk shows on TV. and they spin a wheel and they have these people who are so very special, so beautiful.
+You have these talk shows on TV and they spin a wheel and they have these people who are so very special, so beautiful.
 They know how to shake a hand.
-They know how to lift a ladies hand and kiss it.
+They know how to lift a lady’s hand and kiss it.
 They know when to smile and to have lots of jokes.
 You just enjoy yourself with these people.
 They are so friendly, so comfortable.
 That is not the secret for leadership.